MicrosoftDocs/Devices-docs/surface/surface-pro-arm-app-management.md

 **Is a BMR available?**

-- A BMR is available for Surface Pro X. Refer to [Download a recovery image for your Surface](https://support.microsoft.com/surfacerecoveryimage).
-A BMR will be available for Surface Pro 9 5G.
+- Yes a BMR is available for Surface Pro X and Surface Pro 9  with5G.
+Refer to [Download a recovery image for your Surface](https://support.microsoft.com/surfacerecoveryimage).

 **Is Intune required to manage Surface Pro 9 with 5G or Surface Pro X?**